MintPlayer/mintplayer-ng-video-player/README.md

 # @mintplayer/ng-video-player
-## IMPORTANT UPDATE
+## ⚠️ IMPORTANT UPDATE ⚠️
 In a [recent post](https://github.com/dailymotion/dailymotion-sdk-js), DailyMotion has announced that they are about to deprecate the Javascript SDK.
 You will need to register and generate an API key in order to use the SDK.
-Because of this change in development, we will most likely
+Because of this change in development, we will be

-⚠️ **BE DROPPING SUPPORT FOR THE DAILYMOTION PLAYER** ⚠️
+⚠️ **DROPPING SUPPORT FOR THE DAILYMOTION PLAYER** ⚠️

-in the near future, unless they would review their decision.
+in the near future.
+So as soon as the `DM.player` api is taken down, this functionality will be removed from the library.

+As of why we do this, the explaination is very simple.
+We absolutely want to support an open development ecosystem.
+Obviously, registration for services does not mix well.
+Just to test the new SDK, I've tried going through the steps of embedding a player somewhere.
+Following steps are needed to accomplish this:

+- Create an account on their partnership website
+- Add your domain to your account profile
+- Perform some kind of domain ownership proof
+- Wait 24 hours until someone of the company manually performs the verification
+- Get a key for your domain
+- Finally you can use this key to embed a player on your website
+- Highly likely you'll be bumping quota and getting bills in your mailbox

 ## Version info